 I’ve used both.
 They both work well and taste fine.
-If you make black frosting from scratch simply make my chocolate frosting and add black food gel to it.
-It will make way more than you need though- so use the leftover for some Halloween Cupcakes decorated with sprinkles, or my Vampire Donuts.
+If you make black frosting from scratch simply make my dark chocolate frosting and add black food gel to it.
+It will make way more than you need though- so use the leftover for some Halloween Cupcakes or my Halloween Faultline Cake!

-Store bought black frosting can be found in the baking isle or the cake decorating isle and comes in a tube.
+Store bought black frosting can be found in the baking aisle or the cake decorating isle and comes in a tube.
 You will probably need several tubes to decorate these.

 You can also use some black food gel (found in the same place as the black frosting) for the stitches but just remember the edible gel doesn’t harden making it have the potential for more mess.